anhnguyendepocen/tmb2017/README.md

-# tmb2017
-Topics in Mathematical Biology 2017, McMaster University Math 747
+# Topics in Mathematical Biology 2017